University of Staffordshire: Stafford and Shrewsbury

 Nursing, midwifery, operating department practice and paramedic science courses are taught at the "Centre of Excellence" in Stafford on Blackheath Lane and at the "Centre for Health Innovation" in Shrewsbury which is situated at the Royal Shrewsbury Hospital.

-In March 2022, the university opened the £5.8 million state-of-the-art Centre for Health Innovation.
-Featuring the most advanced health simulation technology, the Centre offers a series of flexible and immersive simulation spaces designed to enhance clinical competency and the learning experience for students.
+In March 2022, the university opened the £5.8 million Centre for Health Innovation.

 The new Centre was part-funded by Stoke-on-Trent & Staffordshire Local Enterprise Partnership (LEP) via the Government’s Getting Building Fund.
 The LEP allocated £2.89m to the scheme to help bring forward the pioneering facility and generate further opportunity for learners and businesses in the area.

-The facility was officially opened by Professor Mark Radford CBE, Chief Nurse for Health Education England and Deputy Chief Nursing Officer for England and honorary Doctor of Staffordshire University.

 As well as being the study base for more than 2,000 student nurses, midwives, operating department practitioners and paramedics, the Centre also offers a platform for new collaborations with local business and healthcare and technology industries.

 Lichfield

-In 1998, in partnership with Tamworth and Lichfield College, the university opened a newly built campus in Lichfield.
+In 1998, in partnership with Tamworth and Lichfield College, the university opened a new campus in Lichfield.